WPSwitzerland/wordpress-websites-switzerland-worldwide/wordpress-meetups-switzerland.md

-# WordPress Meetups in Switzerland
+# WordPress meetups in Switzerland
 Here you find a list with all WordPress (and related) meetups in Switzerland.

----

 #### Bern